TeohYx/QL-WebScraping/README.md

 --------------------------------------------------------------------------------------------------------------------------------

-All result can be calculated and a file can be generated through **combine.py**
+All result can be calculated and a file can be generated through **combine_file.py**
 ```
-python combine.py -l "output/Result_Edgeprop.xlsx" "output/Result_Iproperty.xlsx" "output/Result_Propertyguru.xlsx"
+python combine_file.py -l "output/Result_Edgeprop.xlsx" "output/Result_Iproperty.xlsx" "output/Result_Propertyguru.xlsx" -o "out.xlsx"
 ```

 Where -l stores a list of file to be combine.
+      -o specific an output file

 The output is a .xlsx file with combined listings based on given location along with a summary